thouse37/snake-game/README.md

 ---Issues to fix---

-Snake can sometimes turn back into itself.
+FIXED - Snake can sometimes turn back into itself.

 When starting a new game, changing difficulty messes up the speed of the game.